FREQUENTLY ASKED QUESTIONS

 For general inquiries here

-In order to complete your application, you will need to create an account on the scholarship application page: https://thepinnaclefoundation.submittable.com/submit
+In order to complete your application, you will need to create an account on the scholarship application page.

-Once you have finished your application, read through it carefully and make sure that you have completed all the questions, before you submit it.
-Applicants who complete the documentation fully will be considered for short-listing and interview (confidential and held in October/November).
+Once you have finished your application, read through it carefully and make sure you have completed every question before you submit it.
+Applicants who complete the documentation fully will be considered for short-listing and interview (confidential and held in September/ October).

 You must be at least 18 years of age and younger than 27 years of age on 20 January in each year for which the scholarship is sought.